buildpacks/spec/buildpack.md

 ### Purpose

 The purpose of the generation phase is to generate Dockerfiles that can be used to define the build and/or runtime base image.
+The generation phase MUST NOT be run for Windows builds.

 ### Process